Experience-based Knowledge Correction for Robust Planning in Minecraft: Experiments

+\paragraph{Environments} We conduct experiments in three Minecraft environments, which we separate into two categories based on their controller capacity.
+First, as realistic, visually-rich embodied AI environments, we use MineRL~\citep{guss2019minerllargescaledatasetminecraft} and Mineflayer~\citep{mineflayer} with imperfect low-level controllers: STEVE-1~\citep{lifshitz2023steve1} in MineRL and hand-crafted codes~\citep{yu2024adam} in Mineflayer.
+Second, we use MC-TextWorld~\citep{zheng2025mcuevaluationframeworkopenended} as a controlled testbed with a perfect controller.
+Each experiment in this environment is repeated over 15 runs; in our results, we report the mean and standard deviation, omitting the latter when it is negligible.
+In all environments, the agent starts with an empty inventory.
+Further details on environments are provided in~\Cref{appendix:experimental_setup}.
+Additional experiments in a household task planning domain other than Minecraft are reported in~\Cref{appendix:ms_tw_experiments}, where XENON also exhibits robust performance.

+\paragraph{Evaluation metrics} For both dependency learning and planning evaluations, we utilize the 67 goals from 7 groups proposed in the long-horizon task benchmark~\citep{li2024optimus}.
+To evaluate dependency learning with an intuitive performance score between 0 and 1, we report $N_{\text{true}}(\hat{\mcG}) / 67$, where $N_{\text{true}}(\hat{\mcG})$ is defined in~\Cref{eq:learning_objective}.
+We refer to this normalized score as Experienced Graph Accuracy (EGA).
+To evaluate planning performance, we follow the benchmark setting~\citep{li2024optimus}: at the beginning of each episode, a goal item is specified externally for the agent, and we measure the average success rate (SR) of obtaining this goal item in MineRL.
+See \Cref{tab:goals_list} for the full list of goals.

-For REPOA's planner, we use Qwen2.5-VL-7B.
-Controller models vary by environment: STEVE-1~\citep{lifshitz2023steve1} for MineRL, and a hard-coded controller for MC-TextWorld to isolate planning evaluation.
-The dependency graph is initialized with human-written plans for three goals ("craft an iron sword," "craft a golden sword," "mine a diamond"), providing minimal knowledge; the agent must learn dependencies for over 80\% of goals through experience.
-Hyperparameters $(x_0=-2, d_0=6, c_0=3)$ are set to manage controller imperfections, plan retries before determining errors, and mark items inadmissible after trials.
-Dependency revision parameters ($\alpha_s=2, \alpha_i=8$) encourage exploration for inadmissible items.
-Further details are in~\Cref{appendix:implementation_details}.
+\paragraph{Implementation details} For the planner, we use Qwen2.5-VL-7B~\citep{qwen2.5-VL}.
+The learned dependency graph is initialized with human-written plans for three goals (``craft an iron sword~\itemicon{iron_sword}'', ``craft a golden sword~\itemicon{golden_sword},'' ``mine a diamond~\itemicon{diamond}''), providing minimal knowledge; the agent must learn dependencies for over 80\% of goal items through experience.
+We employ CRe only for long-horizon goal planning in MineRL.
+All hyperparameters are kept consistent across experiments.
+Further details on hyperparameters and human-written plans are in~\Cref{appendix:implementation_details}.